MISSION: Building and empowering students as stewards of our water resources through scientific investigations and community engagement.

 Fall or spring stream testing options with opportunities to connect to other FRWC programs such as benthic macroinvertebrate sampling, paddling trips, Stewardship Day, and storm drain stenciling service learning

-Works toward the following Next Generation Science Standards integration:
+GREEN works toward the following Next Generation Science Standards Integration:

 5-ESS 2-1, 2-2, 3-1,